Air Industries Group (NYSEAMERICAN:AIRI) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a research report sent to investors on Thursday morning.
-The firm issued a hold rating on the aerospace company’s stock.
+StockNews.com began coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a report released on Saturday.
+The brokerage issued a hold rating on the aerospace company’s stock.

-An institutional investor recently raised its position in Air Industries Group stock.
-Virtu Financial LLC increased its position in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 71.3% during the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 82,173 shares of the aerospace company’s stock after purchasing an additional 34,210 shares during the quarter.
-Virtu Financial LLC owned approximately 0.25% of Air Industries Group worth $58,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 14.52% of the company’s stock.
+A hedge fund recently raised its stake in Air Industries Group stock.
+Virtu Financial LLC raised its position in Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 47,963 shares of the aerospace company’s stock after purchasing an additional 17,202 shares during the quarter.
+Virtu Financial LLC owned 0.15% of Air Industries Group worth $40,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 14.52% of the company’s stock.

 About Air Industries Group